Certification of sworn translation and legalization services: certifying documents for use abroad

 In some cases translation itself is not even required, with pre-prepared multilingual forms available instead.

 Click here for more information.

-How long do asseveration and legalization services take and how much do they cost?
+How long do certification of sworn translation and legalization services take and how much do they cost?

-Asseveration and legalization services result in additional costs and take more time than standard legal translation.
+Certification of sworn translation and legalization services entail in additional costs and take more time than standard legal translation.

-·Translation with asseveration usually takes an extra morning.
-On top of the service fee, the cost derives from the fact that a €16 stamp must be applied to the translation every 100 lines, from the first page of the translation onwards.
+Translation with the service of certification of sworn translation usually takes an extra half-day.
+On top of the fee for the service, the cost derives from the fact that a €16 duty stamp must be applied to the translation every 100 lines, from the first page of the translation onwards.

 Legalization – or translation with apostille – usually requires three working days from the date we receive the documents.

 Consularization services are subject to timing and costs that vary based on the procedure in place at each individual consulate.
 Each one has different rules, business hours and prices.